ingen0s/quantumfuse/Q-Resonator.md

 ---

-#### Core Components
+#### Core Components ( First run setup )

-- **ESP32 Microcontroller:** Serves as the classical control unit.
+- **ICE40UP5K-B-EVN** Serves as the classical control unit.
 It sends precise timing signals and commands to the AD9850 to execute quantum gates.
+     - Initially we were using an ESP32 as it advertises a fine-grained timing resolution of 1μs (theoretical limit of the core timer).
+The practical limit we learned is 20μs and 50μs.
+     - Switching over to FPGA board for faster control

 - **AD9850 DDS Module:** Generates the radio frequency (RF) signals that will drive the piezoelectric vibrations of the quartz.